aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/loading-saving-and-managing/different-ways-to-open-files/_index.md

 ## **Opening a File via a Stream**

-It is also possible to open an Excel file as a stream.
+It is also simple to open an Excel file as a stream.
 To do so, use an overloaded version of the constructor that takes the *Stream* object that contains the file.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Files-Handling-OpeningFilesThroughStream-1.cs" >}}